amundskm/personal-website-01-31-2024/README.md

 # personal-website-01-31-2024
-This is my personal Website
+This is my personal website.
+I will be using this to blog, publish articles, and show my work.